apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 The proxy callback mechanism works as follows:

-1. The service that is requesting a proxy-granting ticket specifies upon initial service ticket or proxy ticket validation the HTTP request parameter "pgtUrl" to /serviceValidate (or /proxyValidate).
+1. The service that is requesting a proxy-granting ticket (PGT) specifies upon initial service ticket or proxy ticket validation the HTTP request parameter "pgtUrl" to /serviceValidate (or /proxyValidate).
 This is a callback URL of the service to which CAS will connect to verify the service's identity.
 This